KerwinJT/EventTrackerProject/README.md

 Eclipse - Atom - MySQL WorkBench - AWS - EC2 - Git - GitHub

 ### Lessons Learned
 From this project, I learned to make RESTful endpoints specific and recognizable.
-Having these endpoints organized by a common pattern made testing these endpoints through postmant easy.
+Having these endpoints organized by a common pattern made testing these endpoints through postman easy.